My name is Frank G. Ruiz,

-We could rent small cranes and cleanup under some of the bridges like by Liliha Bakery there is alot of trash under that bridge ,many places like that but I would really like to get a big ship with two cranes and a big payload and go out to the Northwest atolls and do some serious work out there , also Kamilo beach also known as Plastic beach on the Big Island need regular cleanups ,also I would like to be part of cleaning the Pacific Garbage patch that is planned for 2020 between California and Hawaii.
+We could rent small cranes and cleanup under some of the bridges by Liliha Bakery where there is a lot of trash.
+Many places like that, but I would really like to get a big ship with two cranes and a big payload and go out to the Northwest atolls and do some serious work out there.
+Kamilo Beach, also known as Plastic Beach, on the Big Island needs regular cleanups.
+I would also like to be part of cleaning the Pacific Garbage patch that is planned for 2020 between California and Hawaii.

 CEO Puma Punku Ocean Clean Up inc.

-Puma Punku Ocean Clean Up Inc. was created with a vision by Frank Ruiz a waterman and retired Longshoreman.
-In his 27 year career on the waterfront, he had witnessed firsthand the decay of our beach fronts with the damaging trash washed up on our ocean shores from Tsunami’s, Hurricanes and other artificial debris.
+Puma Punku Ocean Clean Up Inc. was created with a vision by Frank Ruiz, a waterman and retired Longshoreman.
+In his 27 year career on the waterfront, he has witnessed firsthand the decay of our beach fronts with the damaging trash washed up on our ocean shores from tsunami’s, hurricanes and other artificial debris.
 On December of 2012 he gathered friends Jeffrey Williams, Sam Keanaaina and Darren Chu and their journey for a cleaner future began…

 click here to